The firm made three new arbitration partners last year – reflecting the success of the disputes practice.

 Uría Menéndez is Spain’s largest corporate firm.
-Its arbitration practice is led by Jesús Remón and Miguel Virgós in Madrid, who both sit as arbitrators.
-Remón is an honorary president of the Spanish Arbitration Club and Spanish alternate member of the ICC Court, while Virgós was one of 16 experts selected by the European Commission for its special group on the status of arbitration within the scope of the Brussels I Regulation.
+Its arbitration practice is led by Jesús Remón and Miguel Virgós – two of the four partners in the firm’s Madrid office.
+In addition to their work for the firm, both sit as arbitrators.
+Remón is co-president of the Spanish Arbitration Club, while Virgós was one of 16 experts selected by the European Commission for its special group on the status of arbitration within the scope of the Brussels I Regulation.

-The firm’s network spans the Iberian peninsula thanks to a 2010 merger with a Portuguese firm.
-It has offices in several other European countries, including the UK, Belgium and Poland, as well as in China.
+The firm’s network now spans the Iberian peninsula.
+In 2010, it merged with Portuguese firm Proença de Carvalho & Associados (gaining two lawyers with arbitration expertise).
+It also has offices in several other European countries, including Belgium and Poland, as well as in China.
+In Latin America, it has its own office in Brazil and access to a network of affiliates.

 Who uses it?